tamdoancong/application/README.md

 which include summary task.
 The basic versions of these apps also are free.
 However, the internet is required to use those apps and the input tokens are limited.
 Recently,the https://claude.ai/ provides a specific tool for summary with various types of files.
 AI21 lap also produced a specific internet app for a long document as they say it performs better than GPT3.
-However, the book “Introduction to Graph Theory” by Robin J. Wilson (180 pages, PDF file) was uploaded, then both showed an error message “Uploaded file is too large…” or “network error.
+However, the book “Introduction to Graph Theory” by Robin J. Wilson (180 pages, PDF file) was uploaded (May 2023), then both showed an error message “Uploaded file is too large…” or “network error.
 A user also needs the internet to use these models.
 Thus, people who do not have the internet cannot take advantage from these powerful AI.
 Moreover, these top deep learning models currently have restricted input tokens.
 Thus, even though people have money to access the internet and pay for service plus, currently these apps cannot perform the summary task for a long document which have more tokens than these apps’ cap if a user does not divide the long document to several small parts.
-According to https://www.census.gov, until 2021 , 93.1% of US households or 115.4 million households  have computer,
-but only 87.0% or 107.8 million households have the internet.
-Thus, approximate 7.6 million households or around **19.76 million** people in US who have computer but unable to access to the internet.
+According to United States Census Bureau (https://www.census.gov, until 2021) ,There are around **21 million** people in US who have computer but cannot access to the internet.
 This category is huger in development countries.
 In order to benefit more people from the AI development's progress, AI's developers may consider more about low-income people's benefit.
 Therefore, how to have an application which can support who do not